 First off, does everyone know it’s Daylight SavinG Time, NOT Daylight SavingS Time?
-Also, does everyone know that DST is ending, and the only time you denote time as, say, 9 pm PST, Pacific Standard Time (or Mountain or Central or whatever), is after DST ends until it starts again, so between the months of November and March?
-You’re actually supposed to say 9 pm PDT, Pacific Daylight Time, for the majority of the year.
+Also, does everyone know that the only time you denote time as say, 9 pm PST, Pacific Standard Time (or Mountain or Central or whatever), is after DST ends until it starts again (so between the months of November and March)?
+You’re actually supposed to say 9 pm PDT (Pacific Daylight Time) for the majority of the year.
 Okay, now that that little rant is over, let’s move on with my advice on how to adjust your little one’s sleep with Daylight Saving Time ending…

-Even as I just wrote this, it sounds incredibly complex to me – just remember that you want to try to ignore the fact that the time has changed.
-When DST ENDS, that first day, go completely by the clock and do everything 30 minutes earlier than you normally do, then the next day, do everything completely like normal.
+It sounds incredibly complex to me, but just remember that you want to try to ignore the fact that the time has changed.
+When DST ends, that first day you go completely by the clock, and do everything 30 minutes earlier than you normally do.
+Then the next day you do everything completely like normal.
+Simple!